mlapps/lightning-getting-started-docs/README.md

 We don't want continues navigation so we check if we're on the most left tile of a column, if so we block navigation.
 So lets say we're on the second row, second colums (which is tile index 4) and we press `left`, we check if the remainder is truthy `4%3 === 1` and call `setIndex` with the new index.
-If we're on the seconds row, first column (which is tile index 3) the remainder of `3%3` is 0 which so we don't match the condition and will not call `setIndex()`
+If we're on the second row, first column (which is tile index 3) the remainder of `3%3` is 0 which so we don't match the condition and will not call `setIndex()`